 Many Alumnae Panhellenics award scholarships to deserving female high school graduates, undergraduate members of NPC sororities and/or alumnae returning to graduate school.
-As the costs of a college education continue to increase, NPC encourages Alumnae Panhellenics to put an emphasis on scholarship in their annual programming efforts.
+As college education costs continue to increase, NPC encourages Alumnae Panhellenics to emphasize scholarship in their annual programming efforts.

-Alumnae Panhellenics undertake fundraising activities for scholarship programs that pull together Panhellenic women in support of education.
-Before starting an Alumnae Panhellenic scholarship program, it is wise to consult with an attorney to be sure that all legal stipulations are followed.
+Alumnae Panhellenics undertake fundraising activities for scholarship programs that bring together Panhellenic women in support of education.
+Before starting an Alumnae Panhellenic scholarship program, it is wise to consult with an attorney to ensure that all legal stipulations are followed.